Click OK to log in and restart your reservation.

 The Centers for Disease Control (CDC) requires all passengers flying to the U.S., including U.S. citizens, show proof of a negative COVID-19 test taken within 3 days of departure, or documentation of recovery.
 This does not apply to children under 2 years old.

 Keep in mind, if you cannot show proof of a negative test or documentation of recovery, you cannot fly and won’t be allowed to board the plane.

 If you’re traveling at this time, we’re here for you and are making temporary changes to the travel experience to prioritize your safety.

 Curbside check-in may not be available.
 Be sure to check your flight status before you go to the airport, as ticket counter hours may change daily without notice.

 Due to the increased flight changes, we’ve stopped checking pets for now.
-Carry-on pets, service and emotional support animals are still allowed to fly in the cabin if they meet the requirements.
+Carry-on pets and service animals are still allowed to fly in the cabin if they meet the requirements.

 We’ve temporarily closed and consolidated premium clubs and lounges.
 Operating hours for clubs that remain open may change based on flight schedules.

 We’re limiting food and drink service in the Main Cabin based on flight length and destination.
 You’re welcome to bring snacks and soft drinks on board to enjoy during your flight.